EMIR Reporting Requirements – What You File, When, and How to Get It Right

 Are trades between two desks of the same legal entity reportable?

-No. Derivatives within the same legal entity (e.g., between two desks or two branches) are not reportable under EMIR because there are no two counterparties.
+No. Derivatives within the same legal entity (for example, between two desks or two branches) are not reportable under EMIR because there are no two counterparties.
 The only exception is when a CCP temporarily assumes both sides of outstanding contracts following a clearing member default.

 Who generates the UTI for cleared trades?

 The CCP generates the UTI.
 For uncleared OTC trades between an FC and an NFC, the FC generates.
-For FC-to-FC uncleared trades, the seller generates.
-If none of these apply, the counterparties agree bilaterally.
-This waterfall is defined in the RTS on reporting.
+For most other cases, including ordinary FC-to-FC uncleared trades, the counterparties agree bilaterally on who generates the UTI; if they cannot agree, the counterparty whose LEI sorts first when its characters are reversed is responsible.
+This waterfall is defined in the ITS on reporting.

 What if we cannot obtain the UTI from our counterparty before T+1?